esyede/rakit/packages/docs/data/input.md

 // Multiple check
 if (Input::unfilled('field1', 'field2')) {
-    echo 'All fields are empty';
+    echo 'At least one field is empty';
 }
 ```